freedomofpress/securedrop/docs/kernel_troubleshooting.rst

 .. |GRUB with advanced options selected| image:: ./images/0.5.x_to_0.6/grub-with-advanced-options-selected.png

 Reboot the server in a safe way with ``sudo reboot``.
-After the BIOS screen, you can select a new kernel from the GRUB boot menu by selecting **Advanced Options for Ubuntu**, pictured below.
+After the BIOS screen, you can select a different kernel from the GRUB boot menu by selecting **Advanced Options for Ubuntu**, pictured below.

 |GRUB with advanced options selected|